mattrips/scratchPad/Protocol Conformance.md

 print(y.id2) // "P" or "Q"?
 ```
+Protocol `P` states its sole protocol requirement at Point A.  Protocol

 ### 1.2 Model of a Protocol Conformance
 With respect to the declaration that a type conforms to a protocol, the protocol conformance is a collection containing the witness for each protocol requirement of the protocol.